 Many are threatened by habitat destruction, including the California freshwater shrimp, a small crustacean that has declined after streamside vegetation was removed by livestock grazing and erosion clouded the stream waters in which it lives.
 School children have been instrumental in trying to save this species, raising money and public awareness, and working with farmers to replant some of the native plants lost from the shrimps' remaining hideaways.

-What lives in the Chesapeake Bay and was decribed by author William Warner as a “beautiful swimmer”?
+What lives in the Chesapeake Bay and was decribed by author William Warner as a “beautiful swimmer?”
 The answer to this would have to be the blue crab, Callinectes sapidus.
-The blue crab and its Chesapeake Bay home are the subjects of an exhibit at the Invertebrate Exhibit.

-The Zoo's exhibit focuses on the biology and ecology of the blue crab, one of our area’s greatest seafood interests and source of recent conservation efforts.
-This new exhibit serves to educate the visitor on conservation issues associated with the Chesapeake Bay watershed, the largest estuary in North America.
+The blue crab is one of our area’s greatest seafood interests and source of recent conservation efforts in the Chesapeake Bay watershed, the largest estuary in North America.

 Blue crab means “beautiful and tasty swimmer” in Greek.
 This unique crustacean (related to other crabs, shrimps, and lobsters to name a few) ranges along the Atlantic coast from Maine to Florida, along the coast of the Gulf of Mexico, and into the Caribbean Sea.
 These crabs are truly a colorful species, with shades of red and opal blue shell coloring developing as they grow.